TmasLee/asp_mvc/README.md

 * Socket for live updates
 * Clean up LoginModal
 * Modal reload on adding or deleting friend / responding to request
+* See other user friends list
+* User avatar + pic upload